 Time series data at a set of fixed points.

-ECDIS must support gridded data, DCF 2 and 3.
+For S-102 and S-104 datasets, ECDIS must support gridded data in DCF 2 format only.
+For S-111 datasets, ECDIS must support gridded data in DCF 2 or DCF 3 format only

 Gridded data will specify either continuous or discrete interpolation (no interpolation between points) between grid points.
 Data for discrete fixed points, moving platform and time series at fixed points is intrinsically discrete.